basp/linie/README.md

 ### extras
 #### The EFloat type
 There is an `EFloat` class that could potentially be used to increase the epsilon locality even further.
-The idea is that a particular calculation would use this class instead of a more global epsilon in order to maxizime accuracy.
+The idea is that a particular calculation would use this class instead of a more global epsilon in order to maximize accuracy.

 However, this class is highly experimental and has not been tested at all so only use it if you are feeling adventurous.